KoichiMin/SocialSphere/README.md

 3. Profiles and Timelines: Users have their own profiles where they can share information about themselves, update statuses, upload photos, and interact with posts from others.

-4. Posts and Sharing: Users can create and publish text-based posts, photos, videos, and other types of content.
+4. Posts and Sharing: Users can create and publish text-based posts, photos, and other types of content.
 They can also like, comment on, and share posts from others.

 5. Likes and Comments: Users can express their reactions to posts using likes, or comments, allowing for a range of emotional responses.